craftcms/docs/docs/commerce/1.x/docs/events-reference.md

 ## `validateLineItem(Commerce_LineItemModel $lineItem)`

-Gived the purchasable the chance to validate the line item model.
+Gives the purchasable the chance to validate the line item model.
 Add errors to the lineItem like so:

 ```php